About this listing

-1) Please include in your message your expected ARRIVAL TIME and DEPARTURE TIME (i.e. Will you be going on a trek?).
+2) Please include in your message your expected ARRIVAL TIME and DEPARTURE TIME (i.e. Will you be going on a trek?).
 We want to make sure our schedule works with yours!
 Unfortunately we can't accept bookings from those that need to depart before 6:30am.

 3) Please ensure that you have a PROFILE with photo and description.
 In true airbnb style, we like to know a bit about who will be staying with us :)

 4) Please don't send a request for dates that are marked as blocked.
 These dates are not available unfortunately.

 5) Unfortunately we can't accept bookings that are more than 2 months in advance.
 We travel a lot and we want to make sure we can accommodate your request.

 Our spacious apartment is on the 2nd floor of a family-owned apartment building - away from the main street which can be a welcome relief from the Cusco madness.
 We've lived street-side before and we're very happy to be living away from the chaos.

 This is our home not a hostel or hotel and we only have 1 GUEST ROOM (with a double bed).
 So unlike at guesthouses, hotels and hostels, there isn't anyone else coming and going.
 Just you :)

 That said, we can convert our yoga/meditation room into another bedroom if you are 3 to 4 people travelling together.
 The cost is just an additional $5 per person(s) up to 4 people plus a $5 cleaning fee for the extra room.
 And pls note that the bed in the 2nd room does not have a frame (see photos).